NREL/OpenStudio-user-documentation/docs/tutorials/tutorial_bcl.md

   </figure>
 </div>

-For reference below is additional information on the xml and other files.
+Additional details on the xml and other files can be found below:

-> The measure package to upload should contain a measure.xml file created with the current [measure schema](https://bcl.nrel.gov/xsd/measure/v/2), available on the [BCL](https://bcl.nrel.gov) website.
+>The measure package to upload should contain a measure.xml file created with the current [measure schema](https://bcl.nrel.gov/xsd/measure/v/2), available on the [BCL](https://bcl.nrel.gov) website.
 The &lt;uid&gt; and &lt;version_id&gt; fields can be left blank as they will be assigned by the BCL.

->
-> Make sure to include the type of your measure in the &lt;tag&gt; field.
+>Make sure to include the type of your measure in the &lt;tag&gt; field.
 Select from the available [BCL measure types](https://bcl.nrel.gov/measure-types), and include the full hierarchy.
 This is usually 2 or 3 levels separated by a dot.
 For example, if you are uploading a space types measure, the &lt;tag&gt; should be: *Whole Building.Space Types*.
 If you do not see a suitable measure type for your measure in the list, please [contact us](https://www.openstudio.net/contact).
 Attributes can also be applied to measures via the measure.xml file.
 Consult the supported list of [BCL attributes](https://bcl.nrel.gov/list-of-attributes) to view the correct names.
 For more detailed information on writing OpenStudio measures, consult the [Measure Writing Guide](../reference/measure_writing_guide.md) for further details.

->
-> The package should also contain the associated files referenced inside the measure.xml file’s &lt;files&gt; section.
+>The package should also contain the associated files referenced inside the measure.xml file’s &lt;files&gt; section.
 These files should be contained in directories according to usage type:  the main measure file, usually named *measure.rb* should be compressed directly (same level as measure.xml), resource files should be in a *resources* directory, and test files should be in a *tests* directory.
 The compressed package should directly contain these files and directories; the upload will fail if the package has an inner directory containing the files.

 ####Uploading the Measure Zip File